 Can’t be bothered to chop veggies every night?
 Neither can we.
 Chop up a few portions in one go and keep them in the fridge until needed.
 The best way is to store them in bags; for carrots and peppers, add a moist paper towel in with the veggies to keep them from drying out.
 Cucumber is happiest in a sealed bag on its own.
 Remember to re-use your bags once done!

 Once again, the blender is your friend here.
-You can whizz together a batch of energy balls in minutes and make lots of them at once.
+You can whizz a batch of energy balls together in minutes and make lots of them at once.
 Plus, they keep well, so you can pack a couple in your lunchbox for days to come.

-For the remaining ingredients, choose a selection of nuts, seeds, oats and other flavors you enjoy.
+For the remaining ingredients, choose a selection of nuts, seeds, oats and other flavours you enjoy.
 For example, it’s tough to beat a classic peanut butter energy ball (we love to roll ours in desiccated coconut) or a chocolatey one made with raw cacao!

-To make the dough, simply whizz your selection of fruit, nuts and flavors together in a blender.
+To make the dough, simply whizz your selection of fruit, nuts and flavours together in a blender.
 Tip into a bowl and take about a heaped teaspoon at a time.
 With wet hands (to prevent sticking), roll the dough into little balls and line them up on a baking sheet lined with greaseproof paper.
 Done!